-The Italian Food and Drink Federation-which Federalimentare represents through its 17 sector Associations members of Confindustria - is one of the pillars of our national economy, representing the second manufacturing industry of our country with a turnover of 110 billion euros (of which 16 in export) and 36,000 companies - of which 6,600 with more than 9 employees and 2,600 with more than 20 employees-, with over 400,000 employees.
+The Italian Food and Drink Federation- which Federalimentare represents through its 17 sector Associations members of Confindustria - is one of the pillars of our national economy, representing the second manufacturing industry of our country with a turnover of 107 billion euros (of which 15 in export) and 36,000 companies of which 6,600 with more than 10 employees and 2,600 with more than 20 employees-, with over 400,000 employees, 260,000 of them direct employees.

-Along with agriculture, induced activity and distribution, the Food and Drink Industry is the central element of the first economic sector of the Country.
-Industry buys and processes 70% of the national agricultural raw materials and is generally recognized as the ambassador of Made in Italy in the world considering that almost 80% of the Italian agro-food export is represented by high quality industry brands.
+Along with agriculture, induced activity and distribution, the Food and Drink Industry is the central element of the first economic chain of the Country.
+Industry buys and processes 70% of the national agricultural primary products and is generally recognized as the ambassador of Made in Italy in the world considering that almost 80% of the Italian agro-food export is represented by high quality brands.